 Analyses of new developments suggest that a minimum of $20 in private wealth is needed to sustain, for the long term, each dollar of public infrastructure investment.
 A ratio of 40:1 would provide an optimal buffer for future uncertainty.
 Yet, when we examine modern North American localities, it is common to find ratios of 1:1 or worse.
 That is, in the current development pattern, it takes one dollar of public infrastructure investment to create one dollar of private wealth.
 That’s a formula for economic disaster.

+We used to build infrastructure with more of an eye to long-term costs.
 Consider a municipal sewer system.
 Pre-depression systems tended to rely on gravity flow, which is extremely cheap once the pipe is installed.
 Properties of that period tend to be skinny and deep, minimizing the amount of pipe needed per connection (or, said another way, maximizing the amount of private wealth per foot of public obligation).
 Good urban design would place buildings on higher ground with treatment facilities downhill, a setup with a lower financial burn rate.

 Today, designers generally don’t worry about the public’s return-on-investment.
-Parcels are wide and shallow, spread out with a lot of gaps in between.
+Private lots are wide and shallow, spread out with a lot of gaps in between.
 Pumps, which are expensive to operate, maintain and replace, are commonly used to provide service to marginal properties.
 This is all expensive, and while the initial construction costs are often covered by a developer and rolled into the sale price of the home, taxpayers assume the burden of providing ongoing service and maintenance.
 Yet, despite the large discrepancy in public cost, a residential home on a remote lot with a dozen pumps to get its sewage to a treatment facility will be charged the same as the home on the narrow lot with gravity flow all the way.

 With decades of building in this new style—everything spread out across the landscape—the costs are enormous yet the comparative wealth is marginal.
 Our communities are bigger, yet financially less productive.
 We have grown our tax base, but our expenses have grown even more.
 This is not working.